teuben/nemo/docs/source/progr.rst

 The macro package ``stdinc.h`` provides all basic definitions that ALL of NEMO's code must include as the first include file.
-It also replaces the often used {\tt stdio.h} include file in C programs.
+It also replaces the often used ``stdio.h`` include file in C programs.
 The ``stdinc.h`` include file will provide us with a way to standardize on future expansions, and make code more machine/implementation independent (*e.g.* POSIX.1).
 In